 Basic box plot

-Let’s plot the basic box plot with the distribution of ozone by month.
+Let’s plot the distribution of ozone by month.

 box_plot <- ggplot(data_air_nona, aes(x = Month, y = Ozone))